-I love it when readers send me photos of their houses, so I was excited to see Heather’s Transitional Craftsman in Pasadena, California.
+I love when readers send me photos of their houses, so I was excited to see Heather’s Transitional Craftsman in Pasadena, California.

 Take a look!

 This is the original river rock fireplace in the living room: